SuNR0N/build-blockchain/README.md

 An object that contains all new and therefore _unconfirmed transactions_ submitted by individuals.

-### Digital Signature
+### Wallet

-The digital signature is the hash value of the combination of the transactional data and the sender's private key.

-The public key of the sender can be used to verify the signature.
+Object that stores the _balance_ of an individual alongside with a _private_ and _public key pair_.
+The _private key_ is used to generate digital signatures, while the _public key_ is used to verify signatures and it also serves as the address of the wallet.

 ## Install